 3. Make sure you’re using a marine speaker for a marine application

 You might be tempted to think that any old speaker will do but, when it comes to your boat, you need fit-for-purpose.
 Marine speakers are particularly robust when it comes to withstanding salt fog, water and dust ingress; they’re also designed to handle the UV light, shocks and vibrations unique to a marine environment.
-At FUSION Entertainment, for example, we test our speakers to a water pressure of three metres below sea level to make sure they are watertight, even in the case that things go wrong.
+At FUSION Entertainment, for example, we test our speakers to a water pressure of three meters below sea level to make sure they are watertight, even in the case that things go wrong.